productboardlabs/openapi-request-validator/swagger-request-validator-core/README.md

 }
 ```

+Each report will contain 0 or more `Message`s, which include a key, a human-readable message (suitable for display to users),
+a 'level' indicating the severity of the message, and additional context to help identify where the message was generated.

 See the javadoc for the library for more information on how to use individual classes.

 ### Controlling validation behaviour ###